ArcsinStudios/launch/README.md

 ### Part II-1: Building

 This project uses CMake.
 For details, please go to `CMakeLists.txt`.

 ### Part II-2: Using

-We recommend `#include`-ing `<launch.h>` and `#define`-ing macros to disable modules or enable sub-modules, instead of `#include`-ing a bunch of modules or sub-modules.
+Simply `#include "launch.h"`.
+If you need more precise module controls, please `#define` macros before `#include "launch.h"`.

 <h2 id="part3">Part III: Introductions that may be not so brief</h2>

 ### \<caref\>

 - What does the name mean?
 **-** **C**lever & **A**utomatic **Ref**erence
 - What can \<caref\> do?
 ```cpp
 launch::caref<int> observer;
 // observer - construct